mendahu/lighthouse-lectures/what_is_react_state/outline.md

 - What is the benefit of deriving it?
 - Do deriviate calcs an insert into new chart
 - Test adjustments

+## Look for Refactoring Opportunities

+- Config file for fruit with masses and images and alt text, etc?